How to Landscape Your Home to Help Prevent Burglaries

 - Fence it in: Opt for open or low fencing.
 Avoid brick walls and other types of opaque fencing that can hide intruders from view.

-Remember, you may see a house surrounded by a stone wall, thick hedges and dense trees as a private sanctuary.
-A criminal sees it as an easy target.
+Remember, although a house surrounded by thick hedges, a stone wall and dense trees looks like a private sanctuary.
+A would-be burglar sees it as a potential easy target.